melissamiddleberg/melissamiddleberg.com/README.md

 #### Booting Up Your VM

-*Note* - Virtualbox and vagrant must be installed.
+*Note* - Virtualbox and Vagrant must be installed.

   + Once your repository has finished cloning, execute the following:
     + `vagrant up`
       + Your VM will be downloaded to your machine, and then it will be booted

+  I. hello
+  II. you fucking
+  III. cocksucking
+  IV. motherfuckers